 Whether you have a chronic condition or are trying to eat a healthier diet, it can be hard to know what to eat and what to avoid.
-While having some inflammation is a normal part of life, having chronic inflammation may be harmful, and can even lead to feelings of depression.
+While having some inflammation is a normal part of life, having it chronically may be harmful, and can even lead to feelings of depression, weight gain and a weakened immune system.
 This is why many people try to eat a healthy diet to avoid foods that cause inflammation.
-So, what should you avoid?
-Here are 5 foods that cause inflammation.

 1. Refined Sugar and High-Fructose Corn Syrup